Paul Christoph Mangelsdorf

-Paul Christoph Mangelsdorf (born in Atchison, Kansas on July 20, 1899; died July 22, 1989) was an American botanist and agronomist, known for his work on the origins of maize.
+Paul Christoph Mangelsdorf (July 20, 1899 – July 22, 1989) was an American botanist and agronomist, known for his work on the origins of maize.

 Early life and education

+Mangelsdorf was born in Atchison, Kansas.
 His father was a Prussian immigrant and his mother was also German.
 He studied at Kansas State University when it was still the "Kansas State Agricultural College" and received his bachelor's degree there in 1921.
 In 1921 he became Donald F. Jones's assistant in Connecticut and simultaneously furthered his studies at Harvard University, attaining his doctorate in 1925 under the direction of E. M. East.

 In 1927 Mangelsdorf became a researcher at the Texas Agricultural Experiment Station, where he became interested in the genetic origins of maize.
 In 1940 he became a professor of economic botany at Harvard and continued his research there until his retirement in 1968.
 After his retirement, he continued his research at the University of North Carolina, Chapel Hill.

 In 1941, Mangelsdorf became an agricultural consultant for the Rockefeller Foundation and was involved in the development of Office of Special Services that became the International Maize and Wheat Improvement Center.
 This project would be instrumental in the Green Revolution.